metallb/metallb/website/content/community/_index.md

 - Create the Minikube sandbox in a local VM
 - Enable the registry addon, so that we can host container images in the sandbox
-- Deploy `test-bgp-router`, which sets up BIRD, Quagga and GoBGP routers as a pod inside the cluster
+- Deploy `test-bgp-router`, which sets up BIRD, Quagga routers as a pod inside the cluster
 - Deploy MetalLB, which will install the `controller` and `speaker`
 - Push a MetalLB configuration that connects MetalLB to the `test-bgp-router`